Mohammed bin Abdullah Al Thani: Philanthropy

-Al Thani climbed as a brand ambassador for Reach Out To Asia, a private non-profit organization, based in Doha, Qatar that raises funds to uplift Asia and parts of the Middle East.
+Al Thani climbed as a brand ambassador for Reach Out To Asia, state-led non-profit organization and part of the Qatar Foundation, that raises funds to uplift Asia and parts of the Middle East.
 Al Thani's goal was to raise one million dollars for education projects in Nepal.

 Sheikh Mohammed also successfully led from 2 to 12 October 2014, the "Elevate to Educate" fundraising trip for a group of 12 young Qataris to the Summit of Kilimanjaro.

-He currently leads "Rise 2 Success" climbs every year, which invites anyone, from any part of the world, to join Moe on a journey of self-discovery.
-He invites people who are at a point in their lives asking themselves "what now?"
-According to Moe, "the effects of being in this journey may include happiness, fulfillment, clarity and maybe even enlightenment!
-The journey, however, is not always an easy road.
-Finding your purpose is a life long adventure."
-He invites his social media followers to apply.

 Management and leadership

-Al Thani is a Doha-based entrepreneur and motivational public speaker.
-He is one of the young prominent leaders in the Gulf region, with a focus on fitness, hospitality, and tourism.